Das-Kollektiv/tdme2/README.md

     - I have tasks regarding documentation
     - I even might have system administrator tasks
     - If interested to get involved as software architect, I am currently looking for someone to review/improve parts of the architecture

-- I have to pay my bills and beer, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here https://www.paypal.me/andreasdrewke